Chapter 8 Cell content

 ft

-With that system, it’s easy to concatenate multiple values:
+With this system, it’s easy to concatenate multiple values:

 ft <- flextable(fishes, col_keys = c("dummy", "X00", "X01")) %>%